tkob/proglr/README.md

 ## Quick Start

-Assuming you have mlton installed, to run calc example, type:
+Assuming you have mlton and ml-ulex installed, to run calc example, type:

 ```
 $ make -f Makefile.mlton